The Red Green Show: Harold Green

 Harold (Patrick McKenna) is Red's nephew and the fictional producer and director of The Red Green Show.
 He is a nerd, having a significant overbite, thick glasses, and a number of verbal tics.
 Harold ostensibly controls the transitions between segments with a large homemade device.
 He is often appalled by Red and the other lodge members and he puts much effort into trying to change everyone's behaviour, usually with little or no success.

 McKenna made only occasional appearances during the ninth season, and none at all during the tenth.
 The in-show explanation was that Harold had moved to the city to take an accounting job in a large company.
 When McKenna returned in the eleventh season, Harold quit that job and was hired by the town of Possum Lake to serve as its public relations specialist.
-At the end of the series, Harold dates and marries Bonnie (Laurie Elliott), who shares many of his mannerisms.
+At the end of the series, Harold dates and marries Bonnie (Laurie Elliott), a truck driver who shares many of his mannerisms.